pvictordev/phlexi/README.md

 ### Stage #5 (Laravel)

-At this point, we've transferred the business idea and presentation details from our core PHP project into a new Laravel project.
+At this point, we've transferred the business idea from our core PHP project into a new Laravel project.
+Here, we've redesigned the previous layout using Tailwind CSS to create a more modern design.